 Ten outstanding writers will be selected, one from each of the ten genre categories, to receive $500 Cash and A Class with Jess Hinds, Creator of "Meditative Writing".
 Winning scripts will be considered by Creative Screenwriter Productions (CSP) and shared and promoted to industry partners looking to produce unique work.
 Genre Winners will go on to be considered for the Grand Prize.

-The Grand Prize Winner will be selected from the Genre Winners and receive an additional $2,500 Cash, a 60 Minute Pitch Consultation with Jess Hinds ($400 value), a 60 Minute Writing Consultation with the Editor of Creative Screenwriting, and a Featured Article on Creative Screenwriting.
+The Grand Prize Winner will be selected from the Genre Winners and receive $3,000 Cash (includes $500 from Genre Winner category), a 60 Minute Pitch Consultation with Jess Hinds ($400 value), a 60 Minute Writing Consultation with the Editor of Creative Screenwriting, and a Featured Article on Creative Screenwriting.
 The winning script will be shared and promoted to industry partners looking to produce unique work.

 Grand Prize Receives